-Description: Total carbon emissions for a portfolio normalized by the market value of the portfolio, expressed in tonnes CO2e/\$M invested as at December 31, 2022.
+Description: Total carbon emissions for a portfolio normalized by the market value of the portfolio, expressed in tonnes CO2e/\$M (tCO2eq) invested for the year ended December 31, 2023.

-Methodology: Scope 1 and Scope 2 GHG emissions are allocated to investors based on an equity ownership approach as described under methodology for Total Carbon Emissions.
+Methodology: Scope 1 and Scope 2 GHG emissions are allocated to investors based on an equity ownership approach as described under methodology for Absolute Emissions.
 The portfolio value on the measurement date is used to normalize the data.